HadiaShafiq/CS568_Deep_Learning_Image_Captioning_Model/README.md

 # CS568_Deep_Learning_Image_Captioning_Model

 We use two techniques mainly CNN and LSTM for image caption generation.
-We used the pre-trained model Xception.
+We used the pre-trained model Inception.
 LSTM will use the information from CNN to help generate a description of the image.

 ### Dataset
 Flicker8K dataset is used.
 Flickr8k data set is a public benchmark dataset for image to sentence description.
 This data set consists of 8000 images with five captions for each image.